sciencefidelity/Nova-Astro/astro.novaextension/README.md

 Currently supports the following features:

+- Syntax highlighting for `.astro` components
-- Code hover hints
+- Code hover hints and issues
 - Code completion
-- Syntax highlighting for `.astro` components
+- Emmet
 - Code folding
-- Emmet
 - Color Picker in `.astro` components

-Support for the following is planned for a future update:
+Support for the following is planned for future updates:

 - Jump to definition
-- Syntax highlighting for astro syntax in Markdown
+- Syntax highlighting for astro syntax in Markdown documents

 ## Caveats

+Sometimes the language server does not start when opening a new workspace, or it doesn't update when making changes, in such cases restart the server with the Extensions menu:  `Extensions->Astro->Restart Server`.

-The [Astro Language Server](https://github.com/withastro/language-tools) is still young and certain things don't work as expected.
-It will not resolve aliases in your `tsconfig.json`, won't understand imports of `.svelte` or `.vue` components, and will show type errors for props passed to those components.
-Dispite these warnings, most times your app will still compile.
+The [Astro Language Server](https://github.com/withastro/language-tools) is young and certain things don't work as expected.
+It will not resolve aliases in your `tsconfig.json`, it won't understand imports of `.svelte` or `.vue` components and will show type errors for Astro specific props passed to framework.

-Sometimes the language server does not start when opening a new workspace, or it doesn't update when making changes, in such cases restart the server with the Extensions menu. `Extensions->Astro->Restart Server` should fix these small crashes.

-There are still some quirks with the syntax to iron out.
-The top level html template tags will not grey out when commented.
+There are still some quirks with the syntax highlighting to iron out, most obviously is that top level html template tags will not grey out when commented.

 ## Contributing